An old feature had a high failure rate, so we set about figuring out what had gone wrong.

 Working to a tight deadline, delivered a user-tested design with style guide and prototype for development.

 The feature had been an issue for a while.
-Through previous user studies, we'd discovered that users understood the feature's benefits, but data analytics told us that not many users were completing the sign-up process.
+Through previous user studies, we'd discovered that users understood the feature's benefits, but data analytics told us that not many were completing the sign-up process.
 As the users moved through the activation process, many dropped out or had their activation requests rejected.

 The feature was technically complicated and "the database was all over the UI."
 How could we streamline this experience to avoid user drops?
 And more concerning, what was causing the failed activation requests once the user did manage to complete the flow?